On the Family Resolution Centre login page, click the Forgot password? button, and follow the instructions to reset your password.

 You and the other parent must each have an email address.
 You’ll get links and important messages by email.
-And you always need an Internet connection to work on your parenting plan.
+And you always need an Internet connection to work on your parenting or child support arrangements.

-No. You will always need an Internet connection to work on your parenting plan.
+No. You will always need an Internet connection to work on your parenting or child support arrangements.

 You will receive an email notification from firstname.lastname@example.org.
 You can’t reply to these emails.
 Add this email address to your contacts list to make sure the emails aren't sent to your junk or spam folders.

 You need to download the file first and then open it.
 To download a file, click the file name.
 This will place the file in your Downloads folder on your local hard drive (computer).
 Please note that you are responsible for the security of these files once on your computer.

 No. Every file you and the other parent uploads is part of the case file, and can’t be deleted.
 The other parent won’t be able to see ID you upload when you start your parenting or child support arrangements.

 If you don't want to upload your ID right now, you can email for a coach to help you get started.
 Your coach will be a fully qualified family law mediator.
 Please note, you can still have a mediator help you after you both propose parenting or child support arrangements.
 You will have to upload your ID now.
 It will be a different mediator than your coach, so you can be assured of neutrality in helping you reach agreement.